rwasson/pytest_harness/README.md

 pytest_harness
 ==============

-pytest_harness is a one-click pytest runner for IDE-centered workflows.
+pytest_harness is a one-click pytest workflow runner for IDE-centered development.

-It handles pytest, coverage, subprocess isolation, logs, and summary reporting so test runs are easier to start and easier to interpret.
+It handles pytest, coverage, subprocess isolation, logs, and summary reporting so test runs are easy to start and interpret.

 Why use pytest_harness?
 -----------------------
 - one-click test execution from an IDE
-- readable per-test-file logs where printed diagnostics are easy to find
+- optional per-test-file logs that display printed diagnostics and identify uncovered source lines
-- dedicated test-file coverage reports showing missing source lines (helpful for writing new tests)
-- no command-line flags and no `pyproject.toml` settings required (uses its own coverage settings)
+- no command-line flags or pyproject.toml coverage settings required
 - remaining test files still run after one test file crashes
 - explicit reporting of import errors, collection failures, and files with no collected tests
 - compact dashboard for the complete run, including combined coverage

 pytest_harness is a workflow tool, not a pytest plugin.